spsforks/SCons-scons-wiki/UsingBuildDir.md

              source=["build2/foo.cpp"],
              CCFLAGS = '$CCFLAGS -DSPECIAL_DEBUG_FLAG')
 ```
-`BuildDir()` is really designed around the supporting multiple side-by-side variants, which may be built in different ways.
+`VariantDir()` is really designed around the supporting multiple side-by-side variants, which may be built in different ways.
 The only way to guarantee that the flags you want get applied to one variant but not the other is to refer to separate "source file copies" that represent the different compilation steps.

 And because the SCons model requires that you specify lists of input _source files_ from which the target name(s) are derived (instead of specifying target files and deriving the sources using pattern rules, like Make does), you have to refer to the source files as if they live in the build directory, so that you can distinguish between the builds taking place in the `build1` and `build2` directories.

-Part of the problem is that the chosen name `BuildDir()` and the functionality are close enough to uses of "build dir" in other contexts that it easily leads people to think it works like other systems.
+Part of the problem is that the chosen name `VariantDir()` and the functionality are close enough to uses of "build dir" in other contexts that it easily leads people to think it works like other systems.

 ## Back to the talk...

-Quite apart from wondering why such a non-obvious way of specifying a built directory was devised (we'll see why shortly), there are a couple of concerns you may have about `BuildDir()`.
+Quite apart from wondering why such a non-obvious way of specifying a built directory was devised (we'll see why shortly), there are a couple of concerns you may have about `VariantDir()`.
 Not least of these is likely to be that you must apparently write source file lists as if each source file is located in the build directory instead of the source directory.
-However, while you can do this (and it will work), it is not how `BuildDir()` was intended to be used.
+However, while you can do this (and it will work), it is not how `VariantDir()` was intended to be used.
 Instead, you should only need to specify the build directory once when calling a SConscript file stored in your source directory.
 Your list of source files and the call to the builder function you are using should be moved to this SConscript file, and all source files should be listed as relative to the source directory (as if that's where they should be built).
 Now when you build, because your SConstruct file calls the SConscript file as if it is in your build directory, and because all file names in the SConscript file are relative, the derived files are built in your build directory.

-So why does `BuildDir()` work like this?
+So why does `VariantDir()` work like this?
 Well, we now know that you can write a SConscript file that has short relative paths, and then build the source in any location by simply specifying a build directory (as an alias for your source directory) and calling the SConscript as if it's in the build directory.
 What you may not immediately realise is that with this method you can create a second build simply by adding another two lines to your SConstruct file (one to create a second build directory and another to call the SConscript file again).
-Hence we have come to the real reason why `BuildDir()` may appear to be an unnecessarily complicated way to specifying a build directory. `BuildDir()` is primarily intended as a means of simplifying the otherwise complicated process of creating multiple build variants from the same source files.
+Hence we have come to the real reason why `VariantDir()` may appear to be an unnecessarily complicated way to specifying a build directory. `VariantDir()` is primarily intended as a means of simplifying the otherwise complicated process of creating multiple build variants from the same source files.
 If you need to build a debug and release build of your project (or localised builds etc.) this can be very useful.
-But even if you don't, to use `BuildDir()` to separate the built files from your source files, you should at the very least separate the build logic into a single SConscript file, and export build configuration to it in the form of environment objects and so on.
+But even if you don't, to use `VariantDir()` to separate the built files from your source files, you should at the very least separate the build logic into a single SConscript file, and export build configuration to it in the form of environment objects and so on.
 Not only does this keep things tidy, but if at some point in the future you need to build several different version of your project at the same time, it should only require some fairly trivial changes to your SConstruct file to do.

-## BuildDir() and files in other directories
+## VariantDir() and files in other directories

-Expanding on the example above, all references to files outside the current directory require special attention when using `BuildDir()`.
+Expanding on the example above, all references to files outside the current directory require special attention when using `VariantDir()`.

 For instance in the user guide section entitled [Top-Level Path Names in Subsidiary SConscript Files](http://www.scons.org/doc/2.1.0/HTML/scons-user/x3240.html) the following example is given: